Home/Borrowers/Multifamily Properties Hard Money Financing in Boston

 What types of multifamily properties qualify for hard money loans in Boston?

-We finance duplexes, triplexes, fourplexes, and larger apartment buildings throughout Greater Boston.
-Eligible properties include vintage triple-deckers common in Dorchester and Roxbury, brownstone conversions in South End and Jamaica Plain, garden-style apartments in suburban communities, and small to mid-rise buildings in Cambridge and Somerville.
-Properties can be stabilized with existing tenants or value-add opportunities requiring renovation.
-We also finance mixed-use properties with commercial space on the ground floor and residential units above.
+We finance duplexes, triple-deckers, fourplexes, and larger apartment buildings throughout Greater Boston.
+Eligible properties include the vintage triple-deckers that define Dorchester, Roxbury, and East Boston; brownstone conversions in the South End and Jamaica Plain; garden-style apartments in Cambridge, Somerville, and Brookline; and small to mid-rise buildings in the urban core and established suburbs.
+Properties can be stabilized with existing tenants, value-add opportunities requiring renovation, or vacant properties with clear paths to stabilization.
+Mixed-use properties with residential above commercial also qualify.

 What loan terms are available for Boston multifamily hard money loans?